• Skip to main content

 Notes

-• Nutrition estimate is calculated for 16 slices of cake.
+• Nutrition: estimate is calculated for 16 slices of cake.

 • To make a single layer sheet cake: this recipe can be baked in a 9x13 baking pan for about 30-35 minutes, or a 13x18 half sheet pan for about 17-20 minutes.

-• Cream cheese frosting must be refrigerated after two hours at room temperature.
+• Serving tips: Cream cheese frosting must be refrigerated after two hours at room temperature.
 If you are not serving your cake immediately, store in the refrigerator until ready to serve.
 Bring to room temperature for 30 minutes on the countertop before serving.

-• Homemade cake is best served the same day for best moisture and texture.
+• Storage: Homemade cake is best served the same day for best moisture and texture.
 Leftovers will keep for 2-3 days in the refrigerator in a tightly sealed container, but will begin to dry out over time.

 Nutrition Estimate